RenaGao/LLMPirorknowledge/README.md

 # LLMPirorknowledge

-This is the code,dialogue datasets, and results for *Prior Knowledge Matters: An Information-Theoretic Analysis of In-Context Learning in LLM for L2 Dialogues*
+This is the code,dialogue datasets, and results for *Can LLMs Simulate L2-English Dialogue?
+An Information-Theoretic Analysis of L1-Dependent Biases*

 ### The Distribution Divergence Results